JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/follow_line.md

 2. [https://www.youtube.com/watch?v=UR0hOmjaHp0](https://www.youtube.com/watch?v=UR0hOmjaHp0)

 ## Hints

 Simple hints provided to help you solve the follow_line exercise.

 ### References to ROS 2 Concepts

 Understanding these ROS 2 concepts will help you implement the exercise natively.
 Refer to these links for more details:

 1. ROS 2 Publisher & Subscriber – [https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html)
 2. ROS 2 Spin & Spin Once – [https://docs.ros.org/en/rolling/p/rclpy/api/init_shutdown.html](https://docs.ros.org/en/rolling/p/rclpy/api/init_shutdown.html)
 <!-- 3.
 ROS 2 Rate - add content for rate -->

 ### Detecting the Line to Follow

 The first task of the assignment is to detect the line to be followed.
-This can be achieved easily by **filtering the color of the line** from the image and applying basic image processing to find the point or line to follow, or in Control terms our *Set Point*.
+This can be achieved easily by **filtering the color of the line** from the image and applying basic image processing to find the point or line to follow, or in Control terms our _Set Point_.
 Refer to these links for more information:

 1. [https://www.pyimagesearch.com/2014/08/04/opencv-python-color-detection/](https://www.pyimagesearch.com/2014/08/04/opencv-python-color-detection/)
 2. [https://stackoverflow.com/questions/10469235/opencv-apply-mask-to-a-color-image](https://stackoverflow.com/questions/10469235/opencv-apply-mask-to-a-color-image)
 3. [https://stackoverflow.com/questions/22470902/understanding-moments-function-in-opencv](https://stackoverflow.com/questions/22470902/understanding-moments-function-in-opencv)

 ### Coding the Controller

 The Controller can be designed with various configurations.
 3 configurations have been described in detail below:

 - **P Controller**
   The simplest way to do the assignment is using the P Controller.
-Just find the error which is the difference between our *Set Point* (The point where our car should be heading) and the *Current Output* (Where the car is actually heading).
+Just find the error which is the difference between our _Set Point_ (The point where our car should be heading) and the _Current Output_ (Where the car is actually heading).
 Keep adjusting the value of the constant, until we get a value where there occurs no [**unstable oscillations**](#Illustrations) and no [**slow response**](#Illustrations).

 - **PD Controller**
   This is an interesting way to see the effect of the derivative on the Control.
 For this, we need to calculate the derivative of the output we are receiving.
-Since, we are dealing with *discrete outputs in our case, we simply calculate the difference between our previous error and the present error*, then adjust the proportional constant.
+Since, we are dealing with _discrete outputs in our case, we simply calculate the difference between our previous error and the present error_, then adjust the proportional constant.
 Adjust this value along with the P gain to get a good result.

 - **PID Controller**
   This is the completely implemented controller.
 Now, to add the I Controller we need to integrate the output from the point where error was zero, into the present output.
-While dealing with discrete outputs, we can achieve this using *accumulated error*.
+While dealing with discrete outputs, we can achieve this using _accumulated error_.
 Then, comes the task of adjustment of gain constants until we get our desired result.

 ### Illustrations

 {% include gallery id="gifs" caption="Unstable Oscillations (left) - Slow Response (right)" %}

 ## Videos

-{% include youtubePlayer.html id=page.youtubeId2 %}

-*This solution is an illustration for the Web Templates*

-### Demonstrative video of the solution

-{% include youtubePlayer.html id=page.youtubeId3 %}

 {% include youtubePlayer.html id=page.youtubeId4 %}